-Darleen Pryds is a lay woman who has been exploring the Franciscan spiritual tradition since she was 18 as a freshman in college.
-Since then she has found her academic research on the lay Franciscan tradition buoys her personal faith.
-Her particular focus on lay Franciscans has analyzed the tradition of lay preaching as a form of “Somatic Theology” or theology that is expressed through lived experience.
-You can find her research in many articles and in two books, The King Embodies the Word: Robert d’Anjou and the Politics of Preaching (2000) and Women of the Streets: Early Franciscan Women and their Mendicant Vocation (2010).
-Currently, her work explores the often overlooked Franciscan lay leader, Lady Jacopa dei Settesoli.
-This new avenue of research builds on Dr. Pryds’ active volunteer work as a caregiver in hospice.
-Her most recent book, Enduring Presence: Diversity and Authenticity among the First Generations of Lay Franciscans, was published December 2018.
+Darleen Pryds is a laywoman who has been exploring the Franciscan spiritual tradition since she was 18 as a freshman in college.
+Since then, she has found her academic research on the lay Franciscan tradition buoys her faith.
+Her focus on lay Franciscans has analyzed the tradition of lay preaching as a form of “Somatic Theology,” or theology expressed through lived experience.
+You can find her research in her many books and articles.
+Currently, her work explores Franciscan Laity as Co-Creators of the Franciscan Tradition and Emotional Range in the Franciscan tradition.

 Lay Spiritual Practices

-Participants explore together with the professor a range of spiritual activities used by lay Christians and look at the historical origins and early developments of them.
-Pilgrimage, prayer, contemplation, storytelling, fasting, feasting, sexuality and celibacy, festivals and processions are among the practices discussed.
-The historical and cultural background of these practices brings out new aspects of even the most common of these practices.
+Participants explore a range of spiritual activities with the professor used by lay Christians and look at their historical origins and early developments.
+Pilgrimage, prayer, contemplation, storytelling, fasting, feasting, sexuality and celibacy, festivals, and processions are among the practices discussed.
+These practices’ historical and cultural background brings out new aspects of even the most common of these practices.
 For example, the act of reading psalms and prayers will be discussed in its medieval mode as a form of body prayer.

 History of Women in Religious Leadership

 This course explores the rich history of women leaders within the Christian tradition.
 While some women, especially recently, have been ordained as ministers within their denomination, throughout Christian history, many more women have exercised influence and authority as spiritual leaders without holding official offices.
-This course honors their contribution to our faith and seeks to uphold the wide range of leadership roles women have in the Church.
+This course honors their contribution to our faith and seeks to uphold the wide range of women’s leadership roles in the Church.